Frank Ellis (radiologist): Career

 Ellis was President of the British Institute of Radiology.

+Later life

+He was active until very close to his death.
+He died on 3 February 2006 in the Churchill Hospital.
+There was a memorial service for him at Wolfson College, Oxford, on 17 June 2006.

+Honours and awards

 He was awarded the Gold Medal of the Royal College of Radiologists in 1987.
-He was made an Officer of the Order of the British Empire for his contributions to cancer services over much of the 20th century.
+In the 2000 New Year Honours, he was made an Officer of the Order of the British Empire (OBE) for services to the development of Radiology.
 Ellis was also a Fellow of the Royal College of Physicians, the Royal College of Radiologists and the American College of Radiology.
-The Frank Ellis Medal of the Royal College of Radiologists is awarded in his honour and a lecture is held in his name.
+The Frank Ellis Medal of the Royal College of Radiologists is awarded in his honour and a lecture in his name was held five times 2005–2015.

-He was active until very close to his death at the age of 100, receiving in person a Sheffield University honorary doctorate at the age of 100, attending the centenary celebrations at the University of Sheffield in 2005 and the Old Edwardians dinner in 2005.
-There was a memorial service for him at Wolfson College, Oxford, on 17 June 2006.
+In 2005, at the age of 100, he received an honorary doctorate from Sheffield University in person. attending the centenary celebrations at the University of Sheffield in 2005 and the Old Edwardians dinner in 2005.